Grants for research on worker health and safety

 Mentor: Dr. Cynthia Curl

-Assessment of Whole Body Vibration and Work-Related Interventions Within a Public Works Department
+Assessment of Whole-Body Vibration and Work-Related Injury Burden Within a Public Works Department

 Oregon State University